achung72/achung72.github.io/_projects/ontemp_bloomingbrowning.md

 ---
 layout: page
-title: On temperature: blooming and browning
+title: On temperature blooming and browning
 description: it's cool to be cool
 img:
 importance: 1